carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ### What does "safety" mean in Carbon?

 In Carbon, safety is protection from software bugs, whether the protection is required by the language or merely an implementation option.
-Certain operations are known components of security vulnerabilities; these operations are called safety violations.
-Safety can be decomposed into categories of memory, type, and data race safety, based on the safety violation prevented:
+Safety can be decomposed into categories of memory, type, and data race safety, based on the related security vulnerability:

 -   **Memory safety** protects against invalid memory accesses.